TrungNguyen1909/writeups/tetctf/babysandbox/index.md

 This is a challenge of TetCTF, which is hosted from Jan 1st to Jan 7th by MeePwn Team of Vietnam

+You may want to checkout the [exploit code](https://github.com/TrungNguyen1909/writeups/tree/master/tetctf/babysandbox)

 ## Challenge description

 We are given 2 binary, one is `sandbox` and the other one is `program`.